franknhat/dot_files/README.md

 - picom - Just a compositer that I use for the transparency of terminal.
 - polybar - barely modified configs but I prefer this asthetic out of the box over i3 bar
 - alacritty - current prefered terminal of choice since out of box its nice
+    - neofetch - well duh
+        - lolcat - no idea what it does I just installed for the gradient on neofetch lol
+    - acpi - to tell battery percentage, I have it call for acpi everytime I open the terminal
 - bashrc - well I just use bash no particular reason why.
 Alias is fun + gotta have the neofetch when I open terminal
 - vimrc - current vim set up.
 Im still trying to learn more keybindings before fousing on the extensions.
 Im currently happy with my vimrc anyways